modu/website_grokit_ca/articles/web/BasicsOfRelationalDatabases/BasicsOfRelationalDatabases.markdown

     ('Jeanne', 61)
     ('Jeanne', 61)

 This can seem counter-intuitive.
 But looking at what we ask the engine, it makes perfect sense.
 The SELECT statement asks to form a 2-tuple of (name, age) from two tables.
 It does not matter that we actually do not ask for any of the data from the 'country' table in the SELECT clause.
 The FROM clause has two tables, therefore the cross product of the two tables (for every row of country, for every row of friend) is generated.
-Since there is not WHERE clause (no predicate), all outputs are 'positibe and form the output.
+Since there is not WHERE clause (no predicate), all outputs are positive and form the output.

 ### Implicit Join